 In 2010, Dogfish Head released Bitches Brew, a new imperial stout created to honor the epic Miles Davis album by the same name, released in 1970.
 The album, deemed unconventional by many at the time, is considered the progenitor of the jazz-rock genre.

 Much like the album’s composition, the imperial stout blends carefully selected components in its creation.
 The original release was created out of threads of an imperial stout, and imperial stout brewed with gesho root and honey.

-Dogfish Head Wood-Aged Bitches Brew adds a new element – wood.
+Dogfish Head Wood-Aged Bitches Brew is available this month in new 12-ounce/6-packs year-round.